aws-samples/aws-iot-core-lorawan/transform_binary_payload/README.md

 ## Step 5: Cleaning up
 Please open AWS CloudFormation console, select the stack and click on "Delete"

-## How to build transformation routine for your LoRaWAN device
+## How to build and deploy a binary decoder for your LoRaWAN device

 ### Prerequisites